2022 Cohort: Hannah Kim, Annalise Gogarty, Raisa Fountain, Yara Lima de Paulo, and Shaoli Salowa

 - Educational specialist (EdSp)

 - Master of education (M Ed) — part of EdSp degree program

 - Master of arts (MA) — part of PhD degree program

 The School Psychology program is led by highly productive, nationally recognized faculty.
-They hold leadership roles in key professional organizations and premier publication outlets in our field, engage in cutting edge research, and apply a progressive problem-solving framework to school psychology.
+They hold leadership roles in key professional organizations and premier publication outlets in our field, engage in cutting edge research, and apply a prevention science framework to school psychology scholarship and practice.
 Click on links below to learn more about them and their areas of expertise.
-Faculty members who will be accepting new doctoral advisees for the 2016-2017 school year are marked with an asterisk (*).
+Faculty members who will be accepting new doctoral advisees for the 2024-2025 academic year are marked with an asterisk (*).